anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

         Extra CPU capacity should be provisioned to cater for any overheads required by the Operating System and any required OS processes, such as the container runtime, Kubernetes agents, and so on.

-     - - e.cap.001 from :cite:t:`refmodel` Chapter 4, section Exposed Resource Capabilities
+     - - e.cap.001 from :cite:t:`refmodel_ra2` Chapter 4, section Exposed Resource Capabilities
      -
    * - ra2.ch.012
      - Kubernetes Node RAM Quantity